 We have not found any instances of professional misconduct for this lawyer.

 After attending George Washington University Law School, I worked for both small and large firms focusing on personal injury law, including heavy litigation and trial work.
 During those years of practice, I experienced a wide range of techniques and philosophies regarding the practice of law, and formed strong ideas about the way it should be practiced.
 Wanting to apply those ideas and develop my own practice, I left large firm life to launch a two-lawyer partnership.
 That partnership amicably ended in June 2014.
 I then moved my practice to Lanham, Maryland which is conveniently located a few minutes from the DC Beltway (I-495) and I-95.

 I’ve tried at least 30 jury trials and 30 bench (judge only) trials in courts from Baltimore County, Maryland to Fairfax County, Virginia, and everywhere in between.
 I’ve litigated cases in all of the Federal District (trial level) Courts in Maryland, Washington, DC, and Virginia, and in state courts as far north as Cecil County, Maryland, and as far south as Bath County, Virginia.
+These days I handle more cases arising from incidents in Prince George's County than from anywhere else.
 I’ve resolved cases for clients through jury trials, bench trials, arbitrations, mediations, and settlements.

 I believe that attention to the details of all aspects of my cases result in the best possible outcome for my clients.
 Having my own firm allows me to spend more time with my clients than I could when I worked at other firms.
 I think this leads to more client comfort and better results.
 The most gratifying part of my job is the consistent positive feedback I get from clients, who appreciate my strengths as a lawyer and the personal support I give them through the litigation process, and when necessary, trial process.